-This is a long process if you are going through the whole set.
+Reviewing these images is a long process if you go through the whole set.
 The idea is to notice all the differences and variability seen within each age.
-As the age becomes greater, notice the increased variability.
-Also note that in some horses, the left and right sides are different yielding a different age.
-This is caused by the horse’s tongue movement, jaw movement or both.
-The image data is the evidence I was given for the age of the horse.
+Then, as the age becomes greater, notice the increased variability.
+Also, note that some horses’ left and right sides are different, yielding a different age.
+The difference is caused by the horse’s tongue movement, jaw movement or both.
+The image data is the evidence I give for the horse’s age.

 - All incisors are baby teeth (deciduous) indicated by their shape and size.

-- The central incisors (also called the 01’s) will become loose, displaced or be absent around 2 ½ years (straight view).
+- The central incisors (also called the 01’s) will become loose, displaced, or absent around 2 ½ years (straight view).

-- The upper central incisors usually shed before the lowers.
-Owners often think the horse has been kicked in the teeth.
+- The upper central incisors are usually shed before the lowers.
+As a result, owners often think their horse was kicked in the teeth.

-- The permanent teeth replacing the lost deciduous teeth are larger.
+- The permanent teeth replacing the lost deciduous teeth are more prominent.

 - Often the erupting deciduous teeth get shoved out of alignment due to tightly held adjacent deciduous teeth.

 - Looking for cups and stars is not done with deciduous teeth at this age.

 - Young horses have the most predictable age unless there is a malformation.